twisty147/TwistiesLearningPlatform/README.md

 The image below shows a sample of the quiz page.
 ![Sample Quiz](images/sample%20quiz.png)

+### Function: calculateScore()
+The JavaScript function `calculateScore()` is designed to calculate the score of a quiz based on the user's selected answers and provide feedback to the user.
+- The code begins by adding an event listener to a submit button with the id `submitQuizButton`.
+When the submit button is clicked, the `calculateScore()` function is called.
+- The function defines correct answers for multiple-choice questions in various subjects, including Civil Engineering, Economics, Computer Science, Chemistry, Biology, and Physics.
+Each subject's correct answers are stored in separate objects.
+- Based on the title of the quiz (presumably obtained from the webpage), the function determines which set of correct answers to use.
+This is done using a switch statement that checks the title against predefined subjects and assigns the appropriate set of correct answers.
+- The function then retrieves the form containing the quiz questions (`quizForm`) and initializes a variable `score` to keep track of the user's score.
+It iterates over each question and checks the selected answer against the corresponding correct answer.
+If the selected answer matches the correct answer, the score is incremented.
+- After scoring all questions, the function provides feedback to the user via alert messages.
+If the user's score is greater than 3 (out of the total number of questions), a congratulatory message is displayed along with the score.
+Once the ok button is clicked the function redirects the user to the `courses.html` page using `window.location.href`..
+Otherwise, a message prompting the user to try again is shown.

 ### 404 Redirect
 The code was writen such that users who direct to a non-existent page or resource are redirected back to the main page without having to use browser navigation buttons.
 The script below was added to the `404.html` page.
 ![404 Script](images/404Script.png)

 [Back to Top](#requirements)

 ## TESTING